extws-team/server/README.md

   }

   // Implement group/broadcast messaging
-  // ExtWS calls this method when sending messages to groups protected publish(channel: string, payload: string) {
+  protected publish(channel: string, payload: string) {
     // Use WebSocket server's capabilities to send message to a specific group (subset of clients) this.ws_server.publish(channel, payload);